Stochastic conformal flows in even dimensions: Dirichlet form analysis

 \begin{proposition} There is a one-to-one correspondence between closed symmetric forms $\CE$ and non-positive self-adjoint operators $A$ on $L^2 (X, m)$, where an operator $A$ corresponds to the form $\CE (u, v) = (\sqrt{-A} u, \sqrt{-A} v)$.
 In this correspondence, $\CE$ is Markovian (and hence a Dirichlet form) if and only if the strongly continuous semigroup $(T_t)_{t \geq 0}$ generated by $A$ is Markovian. \end{proposition} In the above, $(T_t)_{t \geq 0}$ is Markovian if for all $t \geq 0$, $T_t u \in [0, 1]$ $m$-almost everywhere whenever $u \in [0, 1]$ $m$-almost everywhere.

-Now consider a Markov process on $(X, \CB (X))$ with transition probability $p_t$ and generator $A$.
-If $A$ is non-positive and symmetric, then this proposition allows us to associate a Dirichlet form $\CE$ to the process.
-A necessary and sufficient condition for $A$ to satisfy these properties is that the process is $m$-symmetric, i.e. for all $t \geq 0$ and measurable $u, v \geq 0$, Therefore, one can obtain a Dirichlet form from an $m$-symmetric Markov process.
-It turns out that under certain circumstances the converse is also true.
+Now consider a Markov process on $(X, \CB (X))$ with semigroup $(T_t)_{t \geq 0}$ and generator $A$. $A$ is non-positive, and if it is also self-adjoint then this proposition allows us to associate a Dirichlet form $\CE$ to the process.
+A necessary and sufficient condition for $A$ to be self-adjoint is that the process is $m$-symmetric, i.e. for all $t \geq 0$ and $u, v$ in the domain of $T_t$, Therefore, one can obtain a Dirichlet form from an $m$-symmetric Markov process and vice versa.
+It turns out that if the Dirichlet form satisfies certain additional conditions, the Markov process does as well.
 To fully explain this we need a few more definitions.
+Denote by $C_c (X)$ the space of compactly supported continuous functions on $X$ with the uniform norm.

 \begin{definition} Let $\CE$ be a Dirichlet form on $L^2 (X, m)$. \begin{enumerate}[(i)] \item A \emph{core} $\mathscr{C}$ of $\CE$ is a subset of $\CD [\CE] \cap C_c (X)$ which is dense in $\CD [\CE]$ with respect to the norm $\|u\|^2 = \|u\|_{L^2 (m)}^2 + \CE (u, u)$ and dense in $C_c (X)$ with respect to the uniform norm. $\CE$ is \emph{regular} if it admits a core. \item A core $\mathscr{C}$ is \emph{standard} if it is a linear subspace of $C_c (X)$ and for every $\eps > 0$, there is an $\eps$-Markovian function $\tau_\eps$ such that $u \in \mathscr{C}$ implies $\tau_\eps (u) \in \mathscr{C}$.
-It is \emph{special standard} if it is a subalgebra of $C_0 (X)$ and, for every $K \subseteq U$ with $K$ compact and $U$ relatively compact and open, there is a non-negative $u$ in $\mathscr{C}$ such that $u=1$ on $K$ and $u=0$ on $X \setminus U$. \item $\CE$ is \emph{local} if whenever $u, v \in \CD [\CE]$ have disjoint compact supports, $\CE (u, v) = 0$.
+It is \emph{special standard} if it is a subalgebra of $C_c (X)$ and, for every $K \subseteq U \subseteq X$ with $K$ compact and $U$ relatively compact and open, there is a non-negative $u$ in $\mathscr{C}$ such that $u=1$ on $K$ and $u=0$ on $X \setminus U$. \item $\CE$ is \emph{local} if whenever $u, v \in \CD [\CE]$ have disjoint compact supports, $\CE (u, v) = 0$.
 It is \emph{strongly local} if whenever $u, v \in \CD [\CE]$ have compact supports and $v$ is constant on a neighborhood of the support of $u$, $\CE (u, v) = 0$. \end{enumerate} \end{definition}

 These properties holding for $\CE$ are sufficient for the existence of an $m$-symmetric Markov process with desirable properties, as the next proposition details.
+We say that the Markov process is killed when it first hits the cemetery state $\delta$.